TypiCMS/Base/README.md

 ### Files

-The files module allows you to upload multiple files.
-It uses [DropzoneJS](http://www.dropzonejs.com) to upload them.
+The files module allows you to upload and organize files in folders.
+Behind the scene, [DropzoneJS](http://www.dropzonejs.com) is used to upload files.
-Thumbnails are generated on the fly with [Croppa](https://github.com/BKWLD/croppa).
+Thumbnails are generated on request with [Croppa](https://github.com/BKWLD/croppa).

-### Galleries

-You can create as many galleries as you want, each gallery has many files.
-Galleries are linkable to any module item through a polymorphic many to many relation.

 ### Users and roles